Sally Mapstone

-Dame Sally Mapstone DBE FRSE (born 1957) is an academic and principal and vice-chancellor of the University of St Andrews.
+Dame Sally Mapstone DBE FRSE (born 1957) is a British academic who has been Principal and Vice-Chancellor of the University of St Andrews since 2016.

 Early life and education

 Sally Mapstone was born in 1957 in Hillingdon, Middlesex, England, and grew up in West London.
 She read English language and literature at Wadham College, Oxford between 1975 and 1978, graduating with a first-class honours Bachelor of Arts (BA) degree.

-After graduating from Wadham in 1978, Mapstone became an editor with Weidenfeld and Nicolson publishers in London.
-She was Mother of the Chapel of the National Union of Journalists at Weidenfeld.
+After graduating from Wadham in 1978, she became an editor with Weidenfeld and Nicolson publishers in London, She was also Mother of the Chapel of the National Union of Journalists at Weidenfeld.
 She then returned to the University of Oxford to undertake a Doctor of Philosophy (DPhil) degree at St Cross College.
 Her doctoral thesis was titled 'The advice to princes tradition in Scottish literature, 1450-1500'.
 She was awarded her DPhil in 1986.

 Academic career

 In 1984, Mapstone was appointed lecturer in Medieval English language and literature at Worcester College, Oxford, and Randall MacIver Junior Research Fellow at St Hilda's College, Oxford.
 At St Hilda's, she was lecturer in Medieval English language and literature, fellow and tutor in Medieval English language and literature, and Joanna Morse Memorial Fellow.

-In 2006 she became reader in Older Scots literature in the university and was made professor of Older Scots literature in 2013.
-In the 2006-2007 academic year, she served as junior proctor of the university.
-She was appointed pro-vice-chancellor (personnel and equality) at Oxford in 2009 and, in 2011, became pro-vice-chancellor (education) with responsibility for Oxford's strategy and policies for teaching, learning, student support, and admissions.
+In 2006, she became reader in Older Scots literature at the university and was made professor of Older Scots literature in 2013.
+In the 2006-2007 academic year, she served as junior proctor of the university, and was appointed pro-vice-chancellor (personnel and equality) at Oxford in 2009.
+In 2011, she became pro-vice-chancellor (education) with responsibility for Oxford's strategy and policies for teaching, learning, student support, and admissions.

-On 1 September 2016, Mapstone took up her position as the 11th principal and vice-chancellor of the University of St Andrews, and was formally installed in post on 29 November 2016.
+On 1 September 2016, Mapstone took up her position as the 11th Principal and Vice-Chancellor of the University of St Andrews, and was formally installed in post on 29 November 2016.
 In 2020, she accepted an invitation to extend her contract by five years to 2026.